 - Implement tactics that maximise the grip strength you already have

 - Train your grip to get stronger

-Two things everyone should be doing when deadlifting heavy.
+There are two things everyone should be doing when deadlifting heavy.

 One, make sure you are using the thinnest bar available when going heavy on deadlifts.